 You have to start putting items back if you exceed that limit.
 If you have a credit card, you can go over your $100 limit and justify it by saying that you were close.

-Whenever companies develop new, convenient products and services, people are all too willing to pay for them.
-Taking a little extra time out of your day to make your own food, brew your own coffee or clean and repair things around the house can fatten up your bank account quickly.
+Taking a little extra time out of your day to make your own food, brew your own coffee or clean and repair things around the house can grow your bank account quickly.